telerik/fiddler-jam-docs/security.md

 ## Masking Sensitive Data

-By default, the **Mask all post data** option is disabled and the Extension will mask all known-format sensitive data that is sent to the server or received by the browser.
+By default, the Extension will mask all known-format sensitive data that is sent to the server or received by the browser.
 Sent or received data in unknown formats will be considered sensitive and all of it masked by default.
 The Extension will remove masked data from the captured logs so that it will not be possible to read.

-Enabling the **Mask all post data** option will explicitly turn on the masking of all the data that is sent to the server.
-For more information about masking, refer to the section on [known formats and sensitive data](#masking-sensitive-data).

-Whether enabled or disabled **Mask all post data**, the Extension will automatically mask (remove) all sensitive data sent to or received from the server, contained in one of the following known MIME-type formats:
+The Extension will automatically mask (remove) all sensitive data sent to or received from the server, contained in one of the following known MIME-type formats:

 - `application/json`